 I also worked as part of two large international collaborations: COSMOS and XXL.
 These are described below.

 The Cosmic Evolution Survey (COSMOS) is an international team of astronomers collecting information across the entire electromagnetic spectrum for a two-square-degree patch of sky called the COSMOS field.

-Our research group (ZGal) at the University of Zagreb have been responsible for leading a new radio continuum survey of the COSMOS field.
-To do this, we studied the field for 400 hours using the Karl G. Jansky Very Large Array (VLA) telescope in New Mexico, USA.
-Our survey is called the VLA-COSMOS 3GHz Large Project.
+Our research group (ZGal) at the University of Zagreb were responsible for leading a new radio continuum survey of the COSMOS field.
+To do this, we observed the field for 400 hours using the Karl G. Jansky Very Large Array (VLA) telescope in New Mexico, USA.
+The survey is called the VLA-COSMOS 3GHz Large Project.

-This is some of the most sensitive, high resolution and wide-field radio data currently available.
+This was some of the most sensitive, high resolution and wide-field radio data available at the time.
 By combining it with the plethora of other high-quality multiwavelength data available in the COSMOS field, it provides a powerful resource with which to study galaxy evolution.

 In June 2017 the Astronomy & Astrophysics journal published a special edition dedicated to the first suite of publications from our survey.
 You can read the full press release and watch some short videos about our work here.

 My first-author publication in the series focused on the infrared-radio correlation of galaxies.
 There is a close relationship between the amount of radio light and the amount of far-infrared light that galaxies emit.
 Using the VLA-COSMOS 3GHz Large Project and data from the Herschel Space Observatory, I found that this correlation has seemingly changed slightly over the history of the Universe.
 This is important to know because it will change our measurements of the amount of star formation occurring in distant galaxies – which is an important parameter in galaxy evolution studies.

 I explain this work for a general audience (no astronomy knowledge needed!) in this short video: